HW4: Large Language Models#

 In this first part of the assignment, we will implement a baseline for code modeling.

-In the process of building this baseline, we will review 4 key ideas of sequence modeling that have become the backbone of modern language modeling such as ChatGPT:
+In the process of building this baseline, we will review 4 key ideas of sequence modeling that have become the backbone of modern language models such as ChatGPT:

 1.1: Next token prediction as multiclass logistic regression#